 Green Team.
 Students and staff work together to lead efforts to integrate sustainability into all aspects of our school.
 As part of the Washington Green School movement we are certified as a Washington Green School in composting, recycling and energy.
-For more information about Washington Green Schools visit: www.wasgreenschools.org
+For more information about EarthGen (formerly known as Washington Green Schools) visit earthgenwa.org

 Student Council.
 Begun in 2009 with the goals of building community within our school and increasing school spirit, Student Council is a student-run leadership group made up of students from all grade levels.
 Some of the roles of Student Council include planning spirit days and activities, promoting positive behaviors within our school community, and other activities decided upon by the members.
 Working on service projects in the larger community is a long-term goal of the Council.
 Members of Student Council are expected to be role models and leaders in the school and will be responsible for communicating plans with the greater school community.
-Meetings are overseen by Ms. Pearson and Ms. Auty.
+Meetings and activities are overseen by Principal Pearson.